enthought/traitsui/_sources/traitsui_user_manual/intro.txt

 * 'null': A do-nothing toolkit, for situations where neither of the other toolkits is installed, but Traits is needed for non-UI purposes.

-The default behavior of Traits UI is to search for available toolkit-specific packages in the order listed, and uses the first one it finds.
+The default behavior of TraitsUI is to search for available toolkit-specific packages in the order listed, and uses the first one it finds.
 The programmer or the user can override this behavior in any of several ways, in the following order of precedence: